roguitar88/skeletronik/README.md

 This is part of a bigger project made by a developer for developers.
 This is a simple open-source MVC structure for study purposes and I mean to enhance it with time and mutual collabs.
 Collaborators will have their names displayed on the future official website.

+###### General Configuration of your Website

+All the configuration of your website is inside config/config.php.
+There you can set your email credentials and database settings.
+It's very simple.

 ###### Apache Configuration
 ```
 <VirtualHost *:80>